camptocamp/docker-autossh/README.md

 # camptocamp/autossh

-This is a fork from https://github.com/jnovack/autossh
+This is a fork from https://github.com/jnovack/autossh to add ssh file by env variable support

 # jnovack/autossh